dcascade-py/dcascade-py/README.md

 # Installation

-You have two option, depending if you which to version your project under Github or not.
-Github allows you to track you developments and eventually, later on, add them to the main version (after agreement with the Padova team).

-## Installation WITHOUT Github versionning
+## Downloading the code

 On repository page, find the Release section and click on v2.0.0.
 Then click on "Source code (zip)".
 This normally starts downloading your project, that should be placed in your download folder.
 Copy-paste the project somewhere convenient on your computer.

-## Installation WITH Github versionning

-You may ask to create a branch, or fork the repository, if you wish to use github versionning.
-For this, contact: ...

 ## Instructions for installing the conda environment

-We recommand to use python 3.12.
-Additionnaly, some python packages must be installed before a given version (e.g. pandas 2.2).
-To respect these requirements we propose you to install a conda environment to run D-CASCADE on your computer.
+To respect the requirements of D-CASCADE (i.e. correct python and packages versions), we propose you to install a conda environment to run D-CASCADE on your computer.
+This environment is stored in the file "environment.yml", which is inside the D-CASCADE repository.

-You will need to have Anaconda or Miniconda installed on your computer.
+To install this environment, you will need to have Anaconda or Miniconda installed on your computer.
 If not, please install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html), for your operating system.
 Note: Anaconda distributes the Python language (so you do not have to download it separately) and automatically manages the python libraries upgrades and dependencies according to your operating system (Windows, Linux etc.).
 It also allows you to install all the libraries in a virtual environment to avoid any potential damage to your computer.

-We have created a virtual environment that contains all the libraries you will need.
-It is stored in the file environment.yml, which is inside the repository.

 Creating a virtual environment requires the [Conda](https://conda.io/projects/conda/en/latest/index.html) package manager, which normally comes installed within Anaconda.

 Once Anaconda is installed on your computer, you can look for "Anaconda Prompt" on the start menu.
 Right click on it and open it as an administrator.
-Then, navigate to the path where your environment.yml file is stored, which is where you have installed your D-CASCADE project :
+Then, navigate to the path where your environment.yml file is stored, which is where you have installed your D-CASCADE project on your computer:

 ```console
 cd name_of_the_path
 ```

-The change should be visualised in brackets in your conda shell.
-To check whether the cascade.yml file is in there you can type: `dir` and it should appear.
+To check whether the "environment.yml" file is in there you can type: `dir` and it should appear.

 Then, create the environment (called here "dcascade") with the required python version and packages.
 This may take a few minuts.